aui-framework/aui/docs/MANUAL.md

 Used to store dimensions in scalable units (dp, pt, etc...).

-It's highly recommended to use only Density-independent Pixel unit (_dp) to make your application correctly handle systems with high DPI.
+It's highly recommended to use only Density-independent Pixel unit (`_dp`) to make your application correctly handle systems with high DPI.
+In AUI, all units are density independent except `_px`.
+The only purpose of the `_px` unit is to define lines of exact one or two pixels wide.

 ### Initialization